Nishanttwho/Bridge/replit.md

 - Color-coded signals (green for BUY, red for SELL)
 - Real-time WebSocket updates (instant, no polling needed)
 - Professional fintech dashboard design

+## System Architecture

+### UI/UX Decisions
+The user interface features a professional fintech dashboard with a default dark mode, optimized for a trading environment.
+It utilizes monospaced fonts for critical numerical data and color-coding (green for BUY, red for SELL) for clear signal visualization.
+Real-time updates are driven by WebSockets.

+### Technical Implementations
+The application consists of a React and TypeScript frontend and an Express and TypeScript backend.
+-   **Frontend**: Provides a real-time dashboard, a signals table for live monitoring, and a settings panel for MT5 configuration.
+It integrates with WebSockets for real-time data updates.
+-   **Backend**: Features a webhook endpoint for receiving TradingView alerts, a WebSocket server for broadcasting updates, and a direct WebSocket-based communication with MT5 for instant trade execution.
+In-memory storage is used for fast signal and trade tracking.
+-   **Data Models**: Includes `Signal` (TradingView alert with type, symbol, price, status, and optional indicator fields), `Trade` (MT5 execution record with P/L), and `Settings` (MT5 credentials and trading parameters).

+### Feature Specifications
+-   **Real-time Signal Reception**: Processes TradingView webhooks for immediate signal intake.
+-   **Automated Trade Execution**: Automatically executes trades in MT5 based on received signals.
+-   **Live Dashboard**: Displays connection status, real-time statistics, and success rates.
+-   **Configurable Trading Parameters**: Allows users to set lot size, spread, slippage limits, and toggle auto-trading.
+-   **Flexible Exit Strategies**:
+    -   **Exit on Opposite Signal**: Trades close automatically upon receiving an opposite signal, without predefined TP/SL.
+    -   **TP/SL Mode**: Uses configurable Take Profit (TP) and Stop Loss (SL) distances in pips.
+-   **Target Trend Indicator Support**: Accepts entry, SL, and TP levels directly from TradingView indicators, with a fallback to pip-based settings if not provided.
+-   **WebSocket-Only Communication**: Ensures zero-latency, real-time bidirectional communication between the application and MT5, eliminating HTTP polling.

+### System Design Choices
+The system prioritizes real-time performance and reliability through a pure WebSocket-based communication model for all MT5 interactions.
+It employs an in-memory storage for high-speed data access and a clear separation of concerns between frontend and backend.
+Trade execution order is carefully managed to open new positions before closing opposite ones, preventing execution gaps.
+Robust error handling and reconnection logic are implemented to prevent partial executions during MT5 disconnections.

+## External Dependencies
+-   **TradingView**: Source of trading signals via webhooks.
+-   **MetaTrader 5 (MT5)**: Trading platform for executing trades, integrated via a custom WebSocket Expert Advisor (`TradingViewWebSocket_EA.mq5`).
+-   **React**: Frontend library.
+-   **TypeScript**: Programming language for both frontend and backend.
+-   **Express.js**: Backend web framework.
+-   **WebSocket (ws)**: Library for WebSocket communication.
+-   **Tailwind CSS**: Utility-first CSS framework for styling.
+-   **shadcn/ui**: UI component library.
+-   **TanStack Query**: For state management in the frontend.
+-   **React Hook Form + Zod**: For form handling and validation.